Restorer of Streets – Isaiah 58

 And you shall be called the Repairer of the Breach,

 The Restorer of Streets to Dwell In.
-Isaiah 58:10-12 NKJV
+Isaiah 58:10-12 (NKJV

 Reflection

-What needs cleaning up in my life today?
-What step can I take to be a blessing to others?
+What next step can I take to be a blessing to others?